Congrats to Team Sugar Rush for winning Destination Imagination regionals and state. Thank you for raising awareness of FOP!

 Is there anything else you think would be valuable to share with others about your experience learning about FOP and the IFOPA and your activities?

 FOP is a very painful disease that has no cure.
 We want people to learn more about the disease and that anyone can make a difference in the FOP community.
 You can start your journey here with ifopa.org as they are a great resource to learn more about FOP and will help you every step of the way.
 Our team of students was able to raise over $1,300 and we are determined to make a difference in the FOP community.
 We hope that more people can get involved so that there will be a cure for FOP in the future.

 The IFOPA is grateful to the Sugar Rush team for all they are doing for the FOP community.
-If you or someone you know would like information and assistance with fundraising for FOP, please contact Community Fundraising Manager Cathryn Roys or call (843) 709-3244.
+If you or someone you know would like information and assistance with fundraising for FOP, please contact Fundraising and Special Projects Manager Cathryn Roys or call (843) 709-3244.